 Posts by Fahd Mirza

-This Log Buffer Edition is encompassing various blogs across Oracle, SQL Server and MySQL arena.
-Enjoy the Log Buffer #284.
+This Log Buffer Editions collects and present you various blog posts from Oracle, SQL Server and MySQL arena.

 What’s better; Watching Football World Cup or Reading Log Buffer?
 Yes, right Log Buffer, but please also take out sometime to watch the matches, as this tournament comes only once in 4 years.
 No?
 Ok, as you say.
 So read along then.

 This high-spirited Log Buffer Edition covers some of the best blog posts of the previous week from Oracle, SQL Server and MySQL bloggers from across the planet.

 There are many ways to express the knowledge learned but nothing is better than a comprehensive and concise blog post.
 This Log Buffer Edition gathers such blog posts across Oracle, SQL Server and MySQL.

 Log Buffer Carnival enables readers to see through the minds of database bloggers who are converting their thought process into blog posts.
 This Log Buffer Edition is the part of same chain.
 Enjoy.

 Australia, being the most arid country in the world is known for its bushfires.
 The part of Australia where I live in doesn’t have many bushfires, but we do have several building fires, like any other part of the world.
 Firefighter is one occupation which many kids want to be when they grow up.
 Kids…

 Fueled by massive growth of data and propelled by mammoth future potential of its application, bloggers across the database technologies are finding new things to explore in the light of previous knowledge.
 This Log Buffer Edition covers that all.